akshitabehls-ctrl/BIT_CD/ReadMe.md

 # **BIT-CD: Bitemporal Image Transformer for Change Detection**

-This repository implements **BIT-CD**, a hybrid deep learning framework for detecting structural changes between pairs of high-resolution remote sensing images.
-The model integrates **CNN-based spatial representation learning** with **Transformer-based temporal reasoning**, supported by a difference-aware fusion mechanism.
+This repository implements **BIT-CD**, a deep learning architecture designed for structural change detection in high-resolution remote sensing imagery.
+The approach combines convolutional and transformer-based representations with a difference-aware fusion mechanism to enhance temporal feature alignment.

 ---

 ## **Abstract**

-Change detection in high-resolution remote sensing imagery is essential for applications such as urban development monitoring, disaster assessment, and land-use analysis.
+Change detection in remote sensing imagery is critical for applications such as urban expansion monitoring, disaster assessment, and infrastructure analysis.
+BIT-CD integrates:

+* a **ResNet50** feature extractor,
-BIT-CD combines a **ResNet50 backbone**, a **Bitemporal Image Transformer (BIT)**, and a **UNet-style decoder** with **Difference-Aware Feature Fusion** to better capture structural changes while suppressing pseudo-changes caused by illumination and seasonal variations.
+* a **Bitemporal Image Transformer (BIT)** for temporal context modeling, and
+* a **UNet-style decoder** enhanced with **Difference-Aware Feature Fusion**.

+This design improves robustness against pseudo-changes caused by illumination and seasonal variations.
-Evaluated on the LEVIR-CD dataset, the model achieves:
+On the LEVIR-CD dataset, BIT-CD achieves:

 * **IoU:** 77.62%
 * **F1-Score:** 87.40%

 ---

-## **Architecture**
+## **Architecture Overview**

-BIT-CD consists of three core components:
+BIT-CD consists of three main components:

 ### **1. Spatial Feature Encoder (ResNet50)**

-Extracts multi-scale spatial features from both temporal images:
+Extracts multi-scale spatial features from both temporal images at the following stages:

 * ( F_{C2} )
 * ( F_{C3} )